 Feedback is an incredible tool for both the patient and their chiropractic doctor.
 In conjunction with your adjustments, your chiropractor will most likely ask you to begin some form of exercise at home.
 Be sure to clarify with your doctor exactly what is expected of you.
 If it isn’t clear – speak up, they will be happy to go over it with you as many times as you need.

 Common Chiropractic Program Plans

 Your chiropractor will work with you to alleviate pain and get you back to feeling good as quickly as possible.
-Ultimately, the goal should be to reduce chiropractic care to an as and when needed plan, rather than continuous regular visits.
+Ultimately, the goal should be to reduce chiropractic care to a point where it's needed, rather than continuous regular visits.

 Together, you and your chiropractor should address how to avoid similar problems in the future.
 Your chiropractor will evaluate your lifestyle, activity levels, and diet, and make recommendations on changes you can make to continue progressing in your overall health.

 There are different stages of chiropractic care, urgent, rehabilitative and maintenance.
 During the urgent phase, you may need treatment several times during the first few weeks.
 This is common after an accident or an injury when persistent pain is present.
 Rehabilitative may mean you receive care at least once per week, or more if need be.
 In the maintenance stage, you will receive care much less often.
 At ChiroCare of Florida, our experienced doctors will work with you to assess how frequently you should see our chiropractors, especially after an accident, when patient care is most urgent.